 When you hate something, time will go incredibly slowly.
 It will drag out like crazy.

 I remember when I had a tooth pulled out and the dentist said it was going to be a quick 20 – 30 minutes.
 In the end, it took a bit longer than that but for me sitting in the chair, stressed and uncomfortable it felt like hours!
-After having the tooth pulled, I had to catch a train for nearly 5 hours and believe me I’ve had long haul overseas flights that have felt shorter!
+After having the tooth pulled, I had to catch a train for nearly 5 hours (with my mouth bleeding and in pain), and believe me I’ve had long-haul overseas flights that have felt shorter!

 Try to limit doing things that you dislike.
 Easier said than done I realize but give it your best shot.
-Just in case your job is something you hate, I wrote a post about that recently you can read here.
+Just in case your job is something you hate, make sure you read this post – What to Do if You Hate Your Job.

 Related post – 5 Ways to Make Doing Something You Hate Easier

 Get honest about your relationship with time

-Okay, I admit this one isn’t always bags of fun.
+Okay, I admit this one isn’t always fun.
 But it’s about being upfront and honest about your current relationship with time.

 Do you feel any of the below?